rupertford/melody/docs/function.rst

    >>> print result
    Hello fred.

-Examples of the ``create_input`` function being used in Melody functions can be found in the Melody examples directory.
+Examples of the ``create_input`` function being used in Melody objective functions can be found in the Melody examples directory.